 As one begins implementing changes to long established habits associated with holding and manipulating the instrument, it is important to keep in mind that our muscles tend to resist change.

-This inner resistance is a natural response to any change, even when this change makes playing the instrument fundamentally easier by relaxing certain muscles.
+This inner resistance is a natural response to any change, even when this change makes playing the instrument fundamentally easier.
 To fully transition to a tension-free functioning of the hands, one must practice keen mindfulness and attention.
-This skill of self-monitoring of one’s muscles while playing is fundamental to total violin mastery, and not just playing posture.
+This skill of self-monitoring of one’s muscles while playing is fundamental to total violin mastery.